OData/Extensions/src/Microsoft.Extensions.OData.Migration/README.md

 OData Migration extension's middleware will take care of this conversion for you automatically, provided that you are using JSON and have either the
 `dataserviceversion: 3.0` or `maxdataserviceversion: 3.0` header in your request headers.

-As parameters to the method, you must supply the EDMX string of the v3 model of your service.
-This string is used for model validation during translation and is also returned when an OData version 3 request asks for the metadata of your service.
-You must also supply the V4 IEdmModel that will be used for model validation during translation.

 Be aware that in its current state, using this extension will cause your v3 metadata to always be returned in response to any metadata requests.